Gremio chief tells Barcelona to honour Arthur agreement

+Brazilian midfielder Arthur will not be joining Barcelona before January 2019 according to Gremio president Romildo Bolzan Jr, who reiterated his expectation for the deal struck between the two clubs to be honoured.

-Barcelona agreed a purchase option for the 21 year-old in March, giving the club the option to sign the player for a fee that could reach €39million.
+Barcelona agreed a purchase option for the 21-year-old in March, giving them the option to sign the player for a fee that could reach €39million.

-The departure of Andres Iniesta and an injury to Carles Alena has left Barca manager Ernesto Valverde facing a potential shortage of midfielders and the club is understood to be hoping to sign Arthur earlier than originally agreed.
+The departure of Andres Iniesta and an injury to Carles Alena has left Barca coach Ernesto Valverde facing a potential shortage of midfielders and the club are understood to be hoping to sign Arthur earlier than originally agreed.

 "There is no new factor that could mean that we have to renegotiate with Barcelona or that we can undo what we have already signed.